gittrends-app/github-proxy-server/README.md

 Besides that, **we do not perform any verification on the clients requests, which may implies in security issues for the users who provided their tokens**.

+To mitigate this problem, you can:

+- Enable proxy authentication using `--auth-username` and `--auth-password` to restrict access to authorized clients only
-To mitigate this problem, you can ensure that your access tokens are generated using only the necessary scopes (e.g., _public_repo_, _read:user_, etc.).
+- Ensure that your access tokens are generated using only the necessary scopes (e.g., _public_repo_, _read:user_, etc.)

-You may also ensure access to the proxy server only to users that you trust.
+- Restrict network access to the proxy server only to users that you trust

 ## Integrations